 After starting a new sleep schedule, some time is necessary for the body to adapt.
-In general, the complete adaptation usually takes over four weeks, greatly depending on schedule, adherence and will vary from person to person.
-The whole adaptation process comprises roughly of four main stages with 6-10 days apiece.
+In general, the complete adaptation usually takes over four weeks.
+This also greatly depends on schedule, adherence and will vary from person to person.
+The whole adaptation process consists roughly of four main stages with 6-10 days apiece.

-The third stage is the most problematic stage where a substantial amount of people fail.
+The third stage is the most problematic stage where a substantial amount of people fail their adaptations.
 Sleep debt has accumulated enough to cause oversleeps.
-It is extremely important to set appropriate alarms ahead of time to minimize oversleeping chances.
+It is thus extremely important to set appropriate alarms ahead of time to minimize oversleeping chances.

 Important: Read more about handling sleep deprivation, oversleeps, and microsleeps here.

 Aside from being the most difficult adaptation stage, Stage 3 also consists of the following trickery and surprises:

 - Many people improved their ability to remember dreams in the naps or cores.

 - Falling asleep can become hard for some sleep blocks.
 However, this is largely due to the realignment of BRACs and patterns of tiredness dips, etc.

 - Some sleep blocks may be easy to handle than others, such as short naps.
 Nevertheless, it is still a challenge to wake up from these sleep blocks.